Veridise/veridise-docs/saas/guide/concepts/tasks.md

 - Is the "unit of execution" in AuditHub: it is how tools are actually run.
 - Preserves the run context (tool, version, and configuration) so results are traceable and reviewable.
 - Provides transparency through steps and statuses, making it easier to understand what happened when something fails.
-- Produces structured outputs (findings counters and artifacts) used in reviews and reporting.
+- Produces structured outputs (findings summaries and artifacts) used in reviews and reporting.

 ## What a task represents